bifrost-io/mono/builder-program/README.md

 - Upon receiving the `approved` tag for your issue, you can start working on the submission.
 - Once you are done with your submission, submit the open source GitHub repo links and deployed links for your submission in the previously created Issue.
 - Bounty will be evaluated by the Bounty Committee
-    - Initial evaluation & feedback will be communicated with applicants up to 60 days from submission.
+    - Initial evaluation & feedback will be communicated with applicants as soon as possible from the date of submission.
-    - re-submission and adjustments could be required.
+    - Re-submission and adjustments could be required.
     - We will assign a bounty amount based on the quality of the submission.
 - The Bounty Committee will vote to approve payment of the proposal.
     - The committee can decide to accept the application in whole / partially or reject it.